-This webpage contains information about your Council Tax and answers frequently asked questions.
+Here you can find information about your Council Tax and answers to frequently asked questions.

 Most changes you need to tell us about, application forms and requests for amendments can be done online.
 This is available 24 hours a day, 7 days a week, without any need to call.

-If you cannot find what you are looking for, use live chat for assistance from our customer care advisers will be happy to help you:
+If you cannot find what you are looking for, please use our live chat.
+Our customer care advisers will be happy to help you:

 Valuation bands, parish charges and banding appeals.